 18+.
 New customers only.
 Promo code required.
 Certain deposit methods excluded.
 Min £/€10 on win or each-way bet excluding Tote or pools = match max £/€30 free bet.
 Min odds 1/2 (1.5).
 Bet must be made within 14 days.
 Free bet valid for 4 days.
 Free bet stake not returned.
 Single bets only.
 Free bet cannot be used on certain markets.
 T&Cs apply.

 Taking full advantage of promotions is a must if you want to make some money in the long run.
-In this section, we will give more information of the free bets of each of the bookies above:
+In this section, we will give more information about the free bets of each of the bookies above:

 Bet 365 Sports Open Account Offer: Up to £100*